jetbrains-academy/javascript-course/Data Types/built_in_objects_date/task.md

 ### Task
 Practice working with dates:
- - Create new `Date` object with current date and time.
+ - Create a new `Date` object with the current date and time.
  - Extract the year from this date.
  - Convert the date to a human-readable string.